Where Wooden Boat People can get together.

 Clubs are where like minded boat people tend to congregate.

-They also tend to be self help organisations.
+They also tend to be self help organizations.

 Boating and sailing clubs will often have their own moorings and facilities.